ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 - The last granule (granule 1082) "contains" less than 8192 rows.

 - We marked some column values from our primary key columns (<font face = "monospace">UserID</font>, <font face = "monospace">URL</font>) in orange.

-  These orange marked column values are the minimum value of each primary key column in each granule.
-The exception here is the last granule (granule 1082 in the diagram above) where we mark the maximum values.
+  These orange marked column values are the primary key column values of each first row of each granule.
   As we will see below, these orange marked column values will be the entries in the table's primary index.

 - We are numbering granules starting with 0 in order to be aligned with the ClickHouse internal numbering scheme that is also used for logging messages.